smokeyrd/Sab-SB-CP-HP-auto-install/README.txt

 Headphones
 nzbToMedia (postprocessing script)

-We are currently re-working the script to ask to a new username/password and then auto-configure the various components to work without any tinkering.
+We are currently re-working the script to ask for a new username/password and then auto-configure the various components to work without any tinkering.
 If you are familiar with scripting and have a suggestion/optimization, please submit it!